albertomonari/Real-Estate-Market-Data-Exploration-in-major-French-cities-Pyspark/README.md

 Challenges here are to explore all possible aspects of this real estate market (variables, relationships between variables, trends, patterns, outliers, etc.).

-The notebook is divided into the following parts:
+The [Jupyter Notebook](Real-Estate-Market-Data-Exploration-in-major-French-cities.ipynb) is divided into the following parts:
 - Correlation between price and living area
 - Correlation between number of rooms and living area
 - Average price per year